 I love hearing about different families’ traditions on Christmas morning.
 The beautiful thing about Christmas morning traditions is that most of them don’t cost a thing.
 If your family is looking to adopt some new traditions for Christmas morning, then stay tuned because that’s what we’re sharing today!

 Let’s talk about simple, frugal Christmas morning traditions.
-I would love for you to share your family’s favorite Christmas morning traditions in the comments!
+I would love for you to share your family’s favorite Christmas morning traditions in the comments so we can all get ideas for fun, free traditions that our families will love.

 Homemade Cinnamon Rolls